-Residents across Teignbridge are being asked to think of others and to not light bonfires during the current Coronavirus pandemic lockdown.
+Residents across Teignbridge are being asked to think of others when deciding to light a bonfire.

-With everyone staying at home, the effects of bonfires, particularly during the daytime, are likely to be much more serious and have a bigger impact on people’s health.
-Coronavirus is known to cause serious respiratory problems, which could be made much worse if the sufferer is exposed to smoke from bonfires.
+With more people working from home, the effects of bonfires, particularly during the daytime, are likely to be much more serious and have a bigger impact on people’s health.

 Bonfires can also become out of control or cause accidents, creating extra pressure on the already busy emergency services.

-If you are experiencing problems with neighbours having bonfires during this time please report it below by selecting 'Start'.
+If you are experiencing problems with neighbours having persistent bonfires which is having an impact on your quality of life, please report it below by selecting 'Start'.